Bridging the Success Gap After High School

 An Alternative Path to Upward Mobility

 Having operated small pilots this summer, Propel America will launch with an inaugural cohort of 300 students this fall.
-The program contains elements modeled after other organizations, including OneGoal, co-founded by Jeff Nelson (Chicago-Northwest Indiana ‘04) and Matthew King, and Braven founded by Aimée Eubanks Davis (Greater New Orleans ’95).
-OneGoal assists low-income high school students to successfully transition to and complete college, while Braven helps first-generation college students to transition into upwardly-mobile careers.
+The program contains elements modeled after other organizations, including OneGoal, co-founded by Jeff Nelson (Greater Chicago-Northwest Indiana ‘04) and Matthew King, and Braven founded by Aimée Eubanks Davis (Greater New Orleans ’95).
+OneGoal assists low-income high school students to successfully transition to and complete college, while Braven helps first-generation college students to transition into upwardly mobile careers.

 Students who enroll in the Propel America program will take a career-prep class during their senior year of high school.
 After graduation, they can complete a credential program in their chosen career path at a partnering community college—all while receiving a stipend of federal dollars that covers their tuition and living expenses.
 They are then guaranteed an interview with an employer partner and receive ongoing support as they prepare for and navigate their first few months on the job.

-“We’re not trying to create a new institution,” John says.
+“We’re not trying to create a new institution,” White says.
 “This is about connecting, in unorthodox ways, local high schools, community colleges, and employers to create a system that is seamless and intuitive.”

 Propel America has partnered with local companies in industries that are needed in almost every community, such as skilled trades and healthcare.
 In addition to offering a good salary and benefits, these industries also offer transferrable skills and opportunities for long-term career advancement.